wlswotmd/gef/FAQ.md

 Consider building gdb from source with `./configure --enable-targets=all --with-python=/usr/bin/python3 && make && make install`.

 ## What is `~/.gef.rc`?
-This is the gef config file.
+This is the GEF config file.
 Not present by default.
 Executing the `gef save` command saves the current settings to disk.
-The next time gef is started, it will be automatically loaded and the settings will be reflected.
+The next time GEF is started, it will be automatically loaded and the settings will be reflected.
 This includes the current values of items configurable with `gef config` and alias settings for commands.

 ## What is `/tmp/gef`?
-This is the directory where gef temporarily stores files.
+This is the directory where GEF temporarily stores files.
 Since it is used for caching, there is no problem in deleting it.
-It will be created automatically the next time gef starts.
+It will be created automatically the next time GEF starts.

 ## Will this GEF work as a plugin for hugsy/gef?
 No, it doesn't work.
-It replaces hugsy/gef.
+It replaces `hugsy/gef`.
-However, compatibility with hugsy/gef has already been lost.
+The compatibility with `hugsy/gef` has already been lost.
 You should be considered a completely different product.

 ## Will each GEF command be more accurate if I have vmlinux with debug symbols?
-No, whether vmlinux includes debug information has no effect on GEF behavior.
+No, whether `vmlinux` includes debug information has no effect on GEF behavior.
 GEF always uses its own resolved address with `kallsyms-remote`.
 It also performs its own heuristic structure member detection in each command.